 Saw Palmetto (Serenoa repens)

 Saw palmetto is an herb that is traditionally considered in light of its success in treating prostate problems caused by an imbalance of hormones (including excess testosterone).
 It is a small palm tree found in North America and the berries of the tree are used in tinctures or capsule form.
-Research has shown that saw palmetto works as an anti-androgen, which can be very helpful given the high levels of testosterone in PCOS.
+Some sparse research has shown that saw palmetto works as an anti-androgen, which can be very helpful for women who have elevated testosterone.
+Here is a good brand.

 Milk Thistle (Silybum marianum)